socialvibe/truex-android-google-ima-csai-ref-app/README.md

-# true[X] Reference App
+# true[X] Client-Side Google IMA Android Reference App

 ## Reference app for Android Mobile TruexAdRenderer integration

-This is an Android Mobile application exposing direct calls into `TruexAdRenderer` (also referenced as TAR in the walkthrough and code) instances, enabling functional testing as well as prototyping.
-The application is set up with a simple activity and the calls in the `MainActivity` should be self-explanatory.
-This samples an integration where the ads are handled on the client side, but it can be extended to other ad solutions such as server stitched ads.
+This is an Android Mobile application that builds on top of Google's custom IMA example, https://github.com/googleads/googleads-ima-html5 (Advanced sample).
+This app showcases how to integrate the true[X] library in combination with Google Client Side IMA ads.

 ### Access the true[X] Ad Renderer Library